Wegi/trickle-clj/README.md

-# trickle - Reverse Engineering Services you know
+# trickle - Get the waterfal - drop by drop

 After having succeeded all exams this semester, we wanted to start a small OpenSource project with the smart programming language Clojure.